-The User Random Distribution preferences (Figure 12) allows default values to be set when a random distribution value is selected for the Function Duration.
+The User Random Distribution preferences (Figure 13) allows default values to be set when a random distribution value is selected for the Function Duration.
 There will be more on this when the Duration attribute and the NumberSpecs are discussed in Section 2.
 Keep in mind, every newly created Function will have these default values when Random is selected from the Edit NumberSpec dialog window.

-GENESYS Preferences

-User Preferences General Customize you ur application experience by o changing user random distribution preferences

-lagrams to Display Random Distribution Options

-2 Random Distribution Random Distribution: Distribution: Normal

-🛃 Random Streams Mean: 10

-🖓 Simulation Standard Deviation: 1

-Project Preferences

-Diagrams Random Number Stream: 1

-😫 Simulation

-Q K Cancel
+GENESYS Preferences × User Preferences General Diagrams to Display Customize your ap ser random distribution preferences.
+Bidgians to Dipplay Random Distribution Random Streams Simulation Project Preferences Random Distribution: Distribution: Mean: Standard Deviation: Normal ~ 10 1 Diagrams Parameter Display Simulation Random Number Stream: 1

-Figure 12 User Random Distribution Preferences
+Figure 13 User Random Distribution Preferences

-The User Random Streams preferences (Figure 13) allow repeatability to be assigned to an object.
+The User Random Streams preferences (Figure 14) allow repeatability to be assigned to an object.
 To establish a repeatable simulation run, users must 1) assign a stream to each random duration or resource amount that is of concern, and 2) establish and save a profile.
 The profile saves the seed upon which the random number generator operates for each assigned stream and will cycle through each stream assigned each time the simulator is executed.
 Use the up and down arrows to scroll through the 100 streams.
 Stream [100] Branch is saved for branch selection logic.

-GENESYS Preferences
+GENESYS Preferences ×

-User Preferences General C. ALLER stomize your application experience by changing user r andom streams p references
+4 🚨 User Preferences Customize your application experience by changing user random streams preferences. ^

+🎒 General Customize your application experience of changing user random siteams preferences.

-Diagrams to Display And the second Driginal Profile Save Delete
+🔤 Diagrams to Display Random Streams Options

+Random Distribution Profiles: Current Profile × QK Delete

-🚨 Random Streams Stream 1: 774126224
+🚨 Random Streams Stream 1: 1650972737 1

-a Simulation Stream 2: 805584977
+🚑 Simulation Stream 2: 1496873156

-Project Preferences Stream 3: 1851887870
+Project Preferences Stream 3: 1067313052

-Diagrams Simulation Stream 4: 1531872621
+🖻 🔚 Diagrams Stream 4: 767744562

-Simulation Stream 5: 2043728767
+📲 Parameter Display Stream 5: 460353647

-Stream 6: 1510681900
+😫 Simulation Stream 6: 1012682166

-~ 7 O K ▼ C ancel
+Stream 7: 134191813